 - Jan.
 14, 2010 news story “Think Tank guided church through tough issues”

-- Discussion papers related to the topic of same-sex unions, written by commission members [need to create page for this with content below]
+- Discussion papers related to the topic of same-sex unions, written by commission members.

 - March 28, 2007 news story “Anglican theological commission clarifies provenance of same-sex blessings resolutions”